pytaunay/GDELT-Hadoop/Impala/README.md

 Usage
 -----------------------------
-1. Edit the file gdelt_create.sh to reflect your local Hadoop cluster configuration List of variables to edit (\* denotes HIST, DU, or AGG, which refers to HISTorical files, Daily Updates, or AGGregated data made of both):
+1. Edit the file gdelt_create.sh to reflect your local Hadoop cluster configuration List of variables to edit (\* denotes HIST, DU, or AGG, which refers to HISTorical files, Daily Updates, or AGGregated data):
 	- LOGDIR: log file directory location.
 	- NRETRY: Number of download retries before a file is skipped.
 	- NPROC: Number of processes used to unzip the data files.